-Alright, time to get down to biz!
-Super excited to share these homemade garlic knots with you today.
-They’re not super complicated, but there are quite a few steps, so make sure you take the time to read through the entire recipe before getting started.
+Working with yeast is not super complicated!
+But there are quite a few steps, so make sure you take the time to read through the entire recipe before getting started.
 I also recommend reading through the ingredient list to making sure you have everything on hand!

 Moral of the story?
 If you want soft, chewy, and incredibly delicious garlic knots, don’t skip the bread flour!